 Nonetheless, at least my kindergartener can take it in her lunch.
 And in her words, "Mom, you make the best desserts, and you are the best mom ever".
 I don't know about that kiddo, and some days I feel like I am failing, but just for today I will take it and enjoy my homemade version of a Little Debbie's classic.

 Most of these ingredients will be found in your pantry except for maybe the sprinkles!
-Now worries, they are expensive to make!
+Now worries, they are not expensive to make!